 Visa, Residency, and Citizenship

-Employment Pass (EP): For professionals with job offers in Singapore, requiring a minimum salary of $3,500 per month.
+Employment Pass (EP): For professionals with job offers in Singapore, minimum salary of ~USD $4,150/month, higher thresholds for financial roles and older applicants.

 Residency